digitec-io/kd-course-player-client/README.md

 <script src="kd-course-player.angular.min.js"></script>
 ```

-You would then need to add our `kdCoursePlayer` module as a submodule to your app's module.
+You would then need to add `kdCoursePlayer` as a submodule to your app's module.

 ```js
 angular.module('app', ['kdCoursePlayer']);